A note from our Director, Fr. Reginald Martin, OP

 - PGE- LED Environmental Green Initiative – $70,000 will allow us to pay off the cash-saving loan that enabled us to invest in low-cost lighting.

 - Grounds and Trees Initiative – $100,000 will support improvements to the Center’s irrigation system, and reduce costs for manual operation.
 Gifts will provide funds for grounds maintenance, and regular lawn care.
+Winter care for the 2020-2021 season has been economically taxing.

 - Lourdes Shrine– $25,000 will meet a matching grant dedicated to completing construction and landscaping of Gaffey Plaza.